 What does this mean for an SMB?

 - Conduct a NIST-based risk assessment of your organization.

 - Govern employees with cybersecurity policies.

-- Enable 2FA on every Internet facing critical account.
+- Enable Two-Factor Authentication on every Internet-facing critical account.

 - Deploy technical protections to catch and mitigate risks when employees make mistakes (Antivirus, AntiSPAM, Anti-Malware, DNS protections, Encryption of data at rest).